tierklinik-dobersberg/tech-blog/content/posts/running-remark42-on-nomad.md

 In this post we'll show you how to run the privacy focused [Remark42](https://remark42.com/) commenting engine on a Hashicorp Nomad cluster and integrate it into a static website built by [Hugo](/tags/hugo/).
 We'll enable email and social logins using Github and manage those credentials using Vault.
+During that, we'll discuss the Nomad job file in detail.
 The setup described here is similar to the setup used for this website.

 <!--more-->